 Uniform regulations have been adopted by the school in accordance with the school's guiding principles that call for a tasteful and modest lifestyle.
 Students should be clean, well-groomed, and conservatively dressed on campus and at school functions.
 We require that all students obtain their uniform from the approved supply source, Lands' End, in order to ensure a consistent quality and appearance.
-Chapel day is on Wednesday and students are expected to wear the chapel uniform.
+Chapel day is on Wednesday (or Thursday for Early Education) and students are expected to wear the chapel uniform.

-3K and 4K Uniforms
+3K-5K Uniforms

-Girls: Navy blue or plaid jumper, skirt, or skort
+Girls: Navy blue or plaid jumper

-Navy or powder blue polo dress
+Navy blue or plaid skirt, or skort Navy or powder blue polo dress